en

 Holograms and OVIs on the Chinese driver’s license issued in 2012

-These factors demand a well-calibrated OCR algorithm capable of handling the legal “inconsistencies” commonly found in Chinese driver’s licenses.
+They may also include inconsistent font styles and sizes that demand a well-calibrated OCR algorithm capable of handling the legal “inconsistencies” commonly found in Chinese driver’s licenses.

 The Chinese driver’s license consists of four pages, with some personal details duplicated on the third page.